plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 May started great as we were featured on OpenSource.com as [a transparent and open source alternative to Google Analytics](https://opensource.com/article/20/5/plausible-analytics).
 We got 94 new trials on May 2nd, which is still our best day for the number of new trial signups.

 This opportunity came as part of the outreach we did to different influential websites.
-Most websites ended up ignoring our messages.
-It isn't easy to send so many emails and hear nothing back, but this one outstanding feature was worth all that silence.
+Most sites ended up ignoring our messages.
+It isn't easy to send so many emails and hear nothing back, but this one outstanding mention was worth all that silence.

 We also posted [our first tweet](https://twitter.com/PlausibleHQ/status/1262317156697546752) on May 18th with the message that "Friends don't let friends use Google Analytics".